 - A. Short-Term Debt: The District may issue various types of fixed-rate and/or variable rate short-term debt for various purposes.
 Tax and revenue anticipation notes ("TRANs") can be issued when such instruments enable the District to meet its cash flow requirements.
 However, the District's general objective is to manage its cash position in a manner so that internally generated cash flow is sufficient to meet expenditures.
 In addition, commercial paper may be issued to fund shorter-term acquisitions, such as equipment, or as interim funding for capital costs that will ultimately be replaced with longer-term COPs.
 Bond anticipation notes ("BANs") may be issued to provide interim financing for projects that will ultimately be paid from general obligation bond proceeds.
-The District may also participate in an annual pooled financing of delinquent property taxes to the extent that the Chief Financial Officer determines such financing produces sufficient benefit to the District. - B. Long-Term General Obligation Bonds: GO Bonds may be issued under Article XIII A of the State Constitution pursuant to voter approved propositions, either under Section 1(b)(2) which requires approval by at least two-thirds of voters or Section 1(b)(3) ("Proposition 39") which requires approval by at least 55% of voters, subject to additional restrictions.
-Voterapproved general obligation bonds typically provide the lowest cost of borrowing and do not impact the District's General Fund.
-In recognition of the difficulty in achieving the required voter approval to issue general obligation bonds, such bonds will be generally limited to school facilities and projects that provide wide public benefit and for which broad public support has been generated.
-GO debt cannot be used to fund District operations. - C. Lease Financing: Lease obligations, including COPs, lease revenue bonds ("LRBs") and other lease-purchase financings, are a routine and appropriate means of financing capital facilities, including equipment.
-Lease obligations also have the greatest impact on budget flexibility.
+The District may also participate in an annual pooled financing of delinquent property taxes to the extent that the Chief Financial Officer determines such financing produces sufficient benefit to the District. - B. General Obligation Bonds: GO Bonds may be issued under Article XIII A of the State Constitution pursuant to voter approved propositions, either under Section 1(b)(2) which requires approval by at least two-thirds of voters or Section 1(b)(3) ("Proposition 39") which requires approval by at least 55% of voters, subject to additional restrictions.
+Voter-approved general obligation bonds typically provide the lowest cost of borrowing and do not impact the District's General Fund.
+General Obligation Bonds issued under Proposition 39 can only be used for school facilities, including furnishing and equipping of school facilities.
+In recognition of the difficulty in achieving the required voter approval to issue general obligation bonds, such bonds will be generally limited to projects that provide wide public benefit and for which broad public support has been generated.
+GO debt cannot be used to fund District operations. - C. Lease Financing: Lease obligations, including COPs, lease revenue bonds ("LRBs") and other lease-purchase financings, are a routine and appropriate means of financing capital, including equipment.
+However, lease obligations have the greatest impact on budget flexibility.
 Therefore, efforts will be made to fund capital equipment with pay-as-you-go financing where feasible, and only the highest priority equipment purchases will be funded with lease obligations.
-In particular, lease financing for facilities is appropriate when there is insufficient time to obtain voter approval or in instances where obtaining voter approval is not feasible.
+For the District, lease financing for facilities is generally only appropriate when there is insufficient time to obtain voter approval, in instances where obtaining voter approval is not feasible and when projects cannot be funded with GO bonds.
 If and when voter-approved GO Bond proceeds are available, the District may use such proceeds to refinance such lease financing.
 The District may issue COPs or LRBs in variable rate mode as provided for in Section 3.08 hereof.
 Asset transfer COPs or LRBs may be used if significant savings in financing costs can be generated compared to other financing alternatives.